-- Ingestion of drinking water,
+- Ingestion of drinking water;

-- Ingestion of home/locally-grown produce, and
+- Ingestion of home/locally-grown produce; and

 - Inhalation while bathing.

-As lead is not a volatile chemical, it was evaluated for the inhalation during swimming exposure pathway.
+Because lead is not a volatile chemical, it was evaluated for the inhalation-during-swimming exposure pathway.

-The development of exposure parameters was conducted using information from Exposure Factors Handbook in the same manner as previously described for the chemical risk assessment, although as mentioned, the age groups considered for the lead evaluation are different.
+Exposure parameters were developed using information from the EFH in the same manner as previously described for the chemical risk assessment, although, as mentioned, the age groups considered for the lead evaluation are different.
 (111) For the dietary intake pathway (that is, ingestion of home/locally grown produce), the IEUBK model requires inputs in terms of amount of lead ingested (μ g) per day.
 Therefore, for each relevant age group, dietary lead intake (μ g/day) was calculated as the product of the exposure point concentration of lead in home-grown vegetables (EPC{veg}; mg/kg), the vegetable ingestion rate (IR{veg}; mg/kg-day), the body weight (kg), and a conversion factor (1 x 10-6 kg/mg).
 As previously discussed, this exposure pathway was not considered for children under the age of one year.

 For all other pathways, exposure parameters and exposure point concentrations were entered as separate values.
-For inhalation exposures, IEUBKwin requires that inhalation rates are entered in units of m3/day.
-Therefore, bathing inhalation rates were determined by multiplying the inhalation rates for light intensity activities (IR; m3/minute) by the bathing exposure times (ET; minutes/day).
-As previously discussed, children under the age of six are more likely to take a bath than a shower; therefore, for the CT exposure scenario, it was assumed that all children take baths only.
-While children aged 6 or older may be more likely to take showers, IEUBK model limitations do not allow for this age group to be evaluated differently for inhalation exposures.
-Therefore, all age groups for the CT evaluation were assumed to take baths only.
-As lead is not volatile, it was not evaluated for CT inhalation exposures while taking a bath.
-For the RME exposure scenario, children of all ages were assumed to take showers and were evaluated for potential inhalation exposures via aerosolized shower water.
+For inhalation exposures, IEUBKwin requires that inhalation rates be entered in units of m3/day.
+Bathing inhalation rates were therefore determined by multiplying the inhalation rates for light intensity activities (IR; m3/minute) by the bathing exposure times (ET; minutes/day).
+As previously discussed, children under the age of six are more likely to take a bath than a shower; for the CT exposure scenario, then, it was thus assumed that all children take baths only.
+While children aged six or older may be more likely to take showers, IEUBK model limitations do not allow for this age group to be evaluated differently for inhalation exposures.
+All age groups for the CT evaluation were therefore assumed to take baths only.
+Because lead is not volatile, it was not evaluated for CT inhalation exposures while taking a bath.
+For the RME exposure scenario, children of all ages were assumed to take showers, and were evaluated for potential inhalation exposures via aerosolized shower water.